Anish-shakya/60-Days-of-SQL/README.md

 ![Alt text](Assets2/image-55.png)

 ## Day 53 of 60days
+- Today I have applied my SQL skills to a real world SQL project
+- This is the project I completed as the part of this SQL For Data Analysis Course.

+### Introduction
 -  In this project, I'll analyze video game critic and user scores as well as sales data for the top 400 video games released since 1977.
 I'll search for a golden age of video games by identifying release years that users and critics liked best, and I'll explore the business side of gaming by looking at game sales data.
-### Introduction
-- This is the project I completed as the part of this SQL For Data Analysis Course.
 - Here I have used my skills that I gain from this course.
 ### Skills Used in this project
 - SQL JOIN